U.K. Steps Up Coronavirus Prevention, But Its Hospitals Have Already Been Strained

 For most of its existence, the health system received annual funding increases of about 4% above the inflation rate.
 But after the global financial crisis, the U.K. government reduced those increases to about 1.5% annually over the past decade, says Siva Anandaciva, a chief analyst at the King's Fund, a health care think tank.

-The U.K.'s Conservative prime minister said last week he hopes to push the peak of COVID-19 cases into the late spring to avoid swamping the system.
+The U.K.'s Conservative prime minister said last week that he hopes to push the peak of COVID-19 cases into the late spring to avoid swamping the system.

 "If we delay the peak even by a few weeks, then our NHS will be in a stronger state as the weather improves and fewer people suffer from normal respiratory diseases," Johnson said.
-"More beds are available and we'll have more time for medical research."
+"More beds are available, and we'll have more time for medical research."

-Ron Daniels, an NHS critical care doctor, says if the government's strategy works, the NHS will be able to cope.
-But if it doesn't, Daniels says, the UK could come to resemble parts of Italy, where more than 2,100 people have died.
+Ron Daniels, an NHS critical care doctor, says that if the government's strategy works, the NHS will be able to cope.
+But if it doesn't, Daniels says, the U.K. could come to resemble parts of Italy, where more than 2,100 people have died.

-"If we're unable to change public behavior and we see a rapid spread," Daniels says, "then the NHS is very quickly going to find itself overwhelmed, as has happened in Lombardy," a northwestern Italian region that has been devasted by COVID-19.
+"If we're unable to change public behavior and we see a rapid spread," Daniels says, "then the NHS is very quickly going to find itself overwhelmed, as has happened in Lombardy," a northwestern Italian region that has been devastated by COVID-19.

 In Britain's House of Commons last week, Ed Davey, an acting leader of another opposition party, the Liberal Democrats, confronted Johnson over the lack of health care funding.